junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Tears fall down on Dean's cheek.
 "I'll save you, Cas.
 You're not dead, I'll find a way and I'll fix you.
 I promise."

-Cas looks him in the eyes, and answers gently, "Good bye, Dean."
+Cas looks him in the eyes, and answers gently, "Goodbye, Dean."

 Right then, the stone covers his whole face, freezing his blue eyes into cold marble color.

-Dean can't help letting out a loud cry of pain.
+Dean can't help but let out a loud cry of pain.
 "CAS!"
-His heart clenches so hart he can breathe.
+His heart clenches so hard he can't breathe.

 The statue that was once Castiel doesn't move an inch, and doesn't answer.